 For if He were on earth, He would not be a priest, since there are priests who offer the gifts according to the law; who serve the copy and shadow of the heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
 For He said, “See that you make all things according to the pattern shown you on the mountain.”

 a.
-If He were on earth, He would not be a priest: Jesus is not qualified to serve in the inferior earthly priesthood.
-There are priests - plenty of them - qualified to serve in the priesthood according to the Law of Moses.
+If He were on earth, He would not be a priest: Jesus was not qualified to serve in the inferior earthly priesthood.
+There are priests – plenty of them – who were qualified to serve in the priesthood according to the Law of Moses.

 c.
 Copy and shadow of the heavenly things: Exodus 25:40 tells us that Moses’ tabernacle built on earth was made according to a pattern that existed in heaven.
 This was the pattern which was shown to you [Moses] on the mountain (Exodus 25:40).
 Therefore, there is a heavenly temple that served as a pattern for the earthly tabernacle and temple.
 Jesus’ ministry as our High Priest takes place in this heavenly temple, not in the copy and shadow built on earth.

 i.
 First century Jews took tremendous pride in the temple and did so for good reason: it was a spectacular architectural achievement.
 However glorious the Jerusalem temple was, it was of man (and mostly built by Herod the Great, a corrupt and ungodly man).
-Therefore it is nothing compared to the glory of the heavenly temple that Jesus serves in.
+Therefore it was nothing compared to the glory of the heavenly temple that Jesus served in.